asimkhan8107/Keypad-Scanner/README.md

 The four row signals are connected to an OR gate to form signal **K**, which turns on when a key is pressed and a column scan signal is applied.
 The debounced signal **Kd** will be fed to the sequential circuit.

+**Decoder** <br>
+The decoder determines the key number from the row and column numbers using the truth table given in Table 4-4.
+The truth table has one row for each of the 12 keys.
+The remaining rows have don’t care outputs since we have assumed that only one key is pressed at a time.

+Since the decoder is a combinational circuit, its output will change as the keypad is scanned.
+At the time a valid key is detected (K 5 1 and V 5 1), its output will have the correct value and this value can be saved in a register at the same time the circuit goes to S5.